by Hadley Robinson

 Renaissance humanists believed that the liberal arts (art, music, grammar, rhetoric, oratory, history, poetry, using classical texts, and the studies of all of the above) should be practiced at all levels of "richness".
 They approve of self, human worth, and individual dignity.
 They hold the belief that everything in life has a determinate nature but man's privilege is to be able to choose his own nature. – Wikipedia

-The Wikipedia site above also has the quote below from Erasmus, an early 15th century scholar who had important influence on the Reformation, including the translation of the Bible into English:
+The Wikipedia site above also has the quote below from Erasmus, an early 15th century scholar who had important influence on the Reformation, including the compilation of the Greek New Testament text that was used in the translation of the Bible into many European languages.

 If people who live agreeably are Epicureans, none are more truly Epicurean than the righteous and godly.